DebraBeat/derbystats/README.md

 to convert each sheet into a pandas series.

-Then we simply iterate over each spreadsheet, and append the series to a pandas DataFrame containing data on all previous games.
+Then we simply iterate over each spreadsheet, and append the series to a pandas DataFrame containing data on all previous matches.

+However this DataFrame is messy.
+Due to the way the data was variously put into the worksheets, our pandas columns are not type correct, and our indices are weird as well.
+We use the `clean(df)` method from `CleanDataFrame.py` to make our
+Dataframe workable.

 ## Rating of Derby Teams
 With this in mind, it's important to rate teams to judge how strong